briend/briend.github.io/README.md

 ![Color Selection Tool](https://user-images.githubusercontent.com/6015639/30137777-d14ef72a-9319-11e7-91bd-e38c0bbb120e.png)

 Corel Painter's "Temporal Colors Palette" gets it somewhat better, as it shows the new color superimposed on your painting as a round "swatch".
-However, the interface and the vivid color wheel still impose a significant Contrast Effect upon your color picking decisions:
+However, the interface with the vivid color wheel still impose a significant Contrast Effect upon your color picking decisions.

 ![Corel Temporal Palette](https://user-images.githubusercontent.com/6015639/30140110-0f4f69e4-9327-11e7-95d6-5351854fec64.png)

 It seems that it's impossible to select a color from an interface without the interface also influencing the color selection.
-So, why don't we get rid of the interface and allow the color selection to be influenced by the context within the actual painting?
+Does this explain our tendency to select extremely saturated colors?
+Is this one reason why so many digital paintings "look digital"?
+Why don't we just get rid of the interface and allow the color selection to be influenced by the context within the actual painting?
 I should add, we don't want to isolate our colors on some virtual palette on another monitor or in another universe: we _want_ the contrast effect _from our painting_ (_not_ our interface or anything else) to influence our color decisions.
 To achieve this we can place little swatches of color directly on our painting; just like getting paint samples from the home improvement store!
 Except here, we can have unlimited swatches for free without getting the authorities involved.

 ![interface-less color selector](https://user-images.githubusercontent.com/6015639/30137831-0f476df0-931a-11e7-82ce-811f6f67d410.png)